RESOURCES & LINKS

 Remember: Be courteous and cooperative in any stop by the police.

 The Satellite Beach Police Department encourages feedback of all types.
-Citizens wishing to identify exceptional police work or have questions on how a situation was handled by a patrol officer may contact the Interim Deputy Chief Ronnie Kinsey at (321) 773-4400 ext.
+Citizens wishing to identify exceptional police work or have questions on how a situation was handled by a patrol officer may contact the Lieutenant Steve Owens at (321) 773-4400 ext.
 472

 Sign up for the Latest News